philc/book-notes/it doesnt have to be crazy at work - jason fried.md

     Forget the resume; who knows which part of the nike.come redesign they actually did.
 This gives more people a chance, and it avoids hiring an imaginary person.
 * Ignore the talent war
   * "Talent isn't worth fighting over.
-It's not a fixed, scarce rseource that either you have or you don't.
+It's not a fixed, scarce resource that either you have or you don't.
 It rarely even transplants all that well.
 Someone who's a superstar at one company often turns out to be completely ineffectual at another.
 Don't go to war over talent."
 Instead, get it through growing and nurturing.